babel/website/website/versioned_docs/version-7.0.0/v7-migration.md

 import "regenerator-runtime/runtime";
 ```

 If you want to use proposals, you will need to import these independently.
-You should import then directy from the [`core-js`](https://github.com/zloirock/core-js/tree/v2#usage) package or another package on npm.
+You should import them directly from the [`core-js`](https://github.com/zloirock/core-js/tree/v2#usage) package or another package on npm.

 e.g.